-Getting your period for the first time can be a bit scary, we've got you covered with everything you need to know when the day comes.
+Getting your period for the first time can feel overwhelming, but we've got you covered with everything you need to know when the day comes.

-Learning more to prepare for your first period is key to having less worries when it does arrive.
-Here is our first period starter kit so you can relax and handle it like a woman.
+Preparing for your first period is key to having less worries when it does arrive.
+Here is our first period starter kit so you can relax and know what to expect.

 When will I get my first period?